zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     ![Screenshot of Azure AI Foundry portal.](./Media/ai-foundry-home.png)

 1. In the home page, select **+ Create project**.
-1. In the **Create a project** wizard, enter a suitable project name (for example, `my-ai-project`) and if an existing hub is suggested, choose the option to create a new one.
+1. In the **Create a project** wizard, enter a valid name for your project and if an existing hub is suggested, choose the option to create a new one.
 Then review the Azure resources that will be automatically created to support your hub and project.
 1. Select **Customize** and specify the following settings for your hub:
-    - **Hub name**: *A unique name - for example `my-ai-hub`*
+    - **Hub name**: *A valid name for your hub*
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
+    - **Resource group**: *Create or select a resource group*
     - **Location**: Select a region from the following:\*
         - eastus
         - eastus2
         - swedencentral
         - westus
         - westus3
-    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
+    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource*
     - **Connect Azure AI Search**: Skip connecting

     > \* At the time of writing, these regions support the gpt-4o model for use in agents.
 Model quotas are constrained at the tenant level by regional quotas.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another project in a different region.